 Since 2006, Lexmark Cebu has partnered with Gawad Kalinga, a Philippine organization with a mission to end poverty.
-As part of this partnership, Lexmark and our employees have donated time and money to construct homes and meet other community needs in the Lexmark Gawad Kalinga-Miglanilla village.
-In 2018, Lexmark volunteers completed construction of seven homes, bringing the total number of homes built to 100.
-Additionally, volunteers helped construct a playground and basketball court.
+As part of this partnership, Lexmark and our employees have donated time and money to construct homes and meet other community needs in the Lexmark Gawad Kalinga-Minglanilla village.
+To date, Lexmark volunteers have completed construction of 100 homes, a playground and a basketball court.